 Seattle band Tacocat are set to release This Mess Is a Place, their new full-length album on LP/CD/Digital and Cassette on Friday, May 3rd.
-The sparkly new album is their first for Sub Pop, and heralds a more pop-driven and ebullient direction in their sound.
-Today, Under the Radar premiered ”The Joke of Life,” the third and final pre-release single from the highly-anticipated record.
+The sparkly new record is their first for Sub Pop, and heralds a more pop-driven and ebullient direction in their sound.
+Starting today, you can stream the album in its entirety via NPR Music’s First Listen right over here.

 Tacocat will be touring the US this summer.
 See below for a full list of performances.
-Tickets for all shows are on sale now and available here.

 May 09 - St. Paul, MN - Turf Club May 10 - Milwaukee, WI - Cactus Club May 11 - Chicago, IL - Lincoln Hall May 12 - Grand Rapids, MI - The Pyramid Scheme May 13 - Pittsburgh, PA - Club Cafe May 15 - Cambridge, MA - The Sinclair May 17 - Brooklyn, NY - Music Hall of Williamsburg May 18 - Philadelphia, PA - Boot & Saddle May 19 - Washington, D.C. - U Street Music Hall May 21 - Durham, NC - The Pinhook May 22 - Atlanta, GA - The Drunken Unicorn May 23 - Nashville, TN - The High Watt May 24 - St. Louis, MO - Off Broadway May 25 - Kansas City, MO - The Record Bar Jun.
 08 - Seattle, WA - The Showbox at the Market Jun.
 12 - Spokane, WA - The Bartlett Jun.
 13 - Boise, ID - Neurolux Jun.
 14 - Salt Lake City, UT - Kilby Court Jun.
 15 - Denver, CO - Larimer Lounge Jun.
 17 - Dallas, TX - Club Dada Jun.
 18 - Houston, TX - White Oak Music Hall Jun.
 19 - Austin, TX - Barracuda Jun.
 21 - Sante Fe, NM - Meow Wolf Jun.
 22 - Phoenix, AZ - Valley Bar Jun.
 23 - San Diego, CA - The Casbah Jun.
 25 - Los Angeles, CA - The Bootleg Theater Jun.
 26 - San Francisco, CA - The Chapel Jun.
 28 - Portland, OR - Aladdin Theater